ryaniftron/clearview_interface_public/src/cvesp32/docs/cv_api.md

     Note how the reply is always JSON

 When values are set, the JSON is returned.
 If there is an error, the key "error" is returned with some debug info.

+Note: It would be fantastic to only use JSON, but HTML forms don't normally submit as JSON.
+There is code [here](https://github.com/keithhackbarth/submitAsJSON) that may be a good replacement.

 ## Return Codes: